mysqljs/mysql/Readme.md

 pool.getConnection(function(err, connection) {
   // Use the connection
-  connection.query( 'SELECT something FROM sometable', function(err, rows) {
+  connection.query('SELECT something FROM sometable', function (error, results, fields) {
     // And done with the connection.
     connection.release();